finaptic/public-documentation/docs/Implementation-Guide/Legal-And-Regulatory-Compliance/finaptic_account_fee_guide_and_agreement.md

 Telephone: 1-877-525-0337 Website: lautorite.qc.ca

-® Mastercard, Mastercard Worldwide, Cirrus and the circles design are registered trademarks of Mastercard International Incorporated, used under licence by National Bank of Canada.
+® Mastercard, Mastercard Worldwide, Cirrus and the circles design are registered trademarks of Mastercard International Incorporated, used under licence by NatCan Trust Company.

-® National Bank is a registered trademark of National Bank of Canada.
+® NATSOLUTION is a registered trademark of NatCan Trust Company.

-® Interac e-Transfer is a trademark of Interac Inc., used under licence by National Bank of Canada.
+® *Interac* e-Transfer is a trademark of Interac Inc., used under licence by NatCan Trust Company.